numbats/learnr/slides/chapter2_08_conditionalstatements.md

 **else statement**

 You can only use an else statement together with an if statement.

-The else statement does not require a condition.
-The code that comes under the else statement is executed if all of the if statements evaluated to be `FALSE`.
+The syntax of an else statement looks like this:

     if (condition) {
       do_this
     } else {
       do_this_instead
     }

+It’s important that the syntax `else` is on the **same line** as the closing bracket of the if part!

+Note:

+You can only use an else statement together with an if statement.

+The else statement does not require a condition.

+The code that comes under the else statement is executed if all of the if statements evaluated to be `FALSE`.

 So if the `condition` is evaluated to be `TRUE`, the code included in the first curly bracket (`do_this`) will be executed.
 Otherwise, the